fggo/html/README.md

 reduce, increase, change shapes of an image

 ### img resolution
-image for web should have a resolution of 72 ppi<br/>
+image for web should have a resolution of 72 ppi

 ### Vector img
-Differs from bitmap image and resolution-independent, commonly created with Adobe Illustrator<br/>
+Differs from bitmap image and resolution-independent, commonly created with Adobe Illustrator.
 Place points on a gird and draw lines between them and color can be fill in

 ### Animated gifs
-Shows several frames of an image in sequence to create simple animations<br/>
+Shows several frames of an image in sequence to create simple animations.
 Due to increasing file sizes, gif is only suitable for simple illustration

 ### Transparency
 Creating a partially transparent image for web involves selecting one of two formats :